firefoxfoxthrot/developer-web-site/_pages/envelope.md

 deterministic storage and transmission of data such as seeds, keys, decentralized identifiers, and verifiable credentials in a way that enables privacy while preserving structure.
-The format is very simple and compact, with minimal overhead, but documents can ultimately be as complex as needed.
+The format is very simple and compact, with minimal overhead, but thanks to its recursive design, documents can ultimately be as complex as needed.
 Gordian Envelope's privacy features are built on a Merkle-like Tree that supports cryptography and privacy-related methodologies such as [progressive